 Lastly but definitely not least we see Sarah Palmer visiting Elks Point #9 Bar.
 She pulls up a stool at the bar and orders a Bloody Mary.
 A male patron wearing a t-shirt with the motif, ‘Truck You’ sidles up to her.
-Sarah is polite, but makes it obvious she is not interested and this guy, like so many men do, gets nasty, calls her a bull dyke, says it’s a free Country and he can do what he likes, FREE CUNT-RY.
+Sarah is polite but makes it obvious she is not interested and this guy—like so many men do—gets nasty, calls her a bull dyke, says it’s a free country and he can do what he likes, FREE CUNT-RY.
 Now I don’t think there is a woman reading this who hasn’t experienced something similar in her lifetime at a bar with some sleazy guy.
 Most men aren’t like this of course but there’s always one, and that one you’ll never forget.
 So when Sarah Palmer then turned to face him, and said, “Do you really wanna fuck with this?” whilst removing her face I was pretty damned impressed (and shocked of course).
 Behind her face mask to reveals a black void, a razor tongue, then a white hand, the ring (spiritual) finger blackened.
 The hand disappears to be replaced by a huge grinning set of teeth, which don’t look unlike Laura Palmer’s.
 She puts her face back on then lunges at the man, ripping his throat out.
-He falls to floor gushing with blood and is dead.
+He falls to floor gushing with blood until dead.